These instructions only apply for free self-hosting features, not Enterprise features (feature list).

 Encrypt sensitive data

 You can enforce encryption of sensitive data (tokens, secret key, app secret) using the AES-GCM encryption algorithm.
-To do so, set the following environment variable to a randomly generated 256-bit base64-encoded key:
+To do so, generate a 256-bit base64-encoded key:

 Once you restart the Nango server, the encryption of the database will happen automatically.
 Please note that, at the current time, you cannot modify this encryption key once you have set it.